KNPL-LD

 KNPL-LD (channel 10) is a low-power television station in North Platte, Nebraska, United States, affiliated with CBS.
-It is owned by Gray Television alongside NBC affiliate KNOP-TV (channel 2) and Class A Fox affiliate KIIT-CD (channel 11).
+It is owned by Gray Media alongside NBC affiliate KNOP-TV (channel 2) and Class A Fox affiliate KIIT-CD (channel 11).
 The three stations share studios on South Dewey Street in downtown North Platte; KNPL-LD's transmitter is located on US 83 in the northern part of the city.

 Originally a translator of KOLN/KGIN in Lincoln/Grand Island, the station was relaunched on September 3, 2013, as a semi-satellite featuring local news programming specific to the North Platte market.
 Master control and some internal operations of KNPL-LD are based at KOLN's facilities on North 40th Street in Lincoln.

 History

 In March 2013, Gray Television announced that it would launch a dedicated CBS station for the North Platte market, KNPL-LD.
 It would replace two low-powered KOLN translators that had been in operation since the early 1980s.
 KNPL operates under the license of one of those translators, K25KA-D (formerly K57CZ), which directly repeated KOLN and was owned by Gray Television.
 The other translator, K04ED, was owned by the city of North Platte and directly repeated KGIN.
-News director Stephanie Hedrick explained that the launch of KNPL, along with KSNB-TV, were a part of Gray's aim to build a statewide chain of news stations, and "provide viewers in North Platte with local news and instant access to other news that matters to North Platte."
+News director Stephanie Hedrick explained that the launch of KNPL, along with KSNB-TV, were a part of Gray's aim to build a statewide chain of news stations, and "provide viewers in North Platte with local news and instant access to other news that matters to North Platte".

-KNPL-LD signed on under the branding 10/11 North Platte on September 3, 2013.
+KNPL-LD signed on under the branding "10/11 North Platte" on September 3, 2013.

 News operation and programming

-At launch, KNPL broadcast two North Platte-specific newscasts at 6:30 p.m. and 10:00 p.m., branded as 10/11 North Platte News.
+At launch, KNPL broadcast two North Platte-specific newscasts at 6:30 and 10 p.m., branded as 10/11 North Platte News.
 Those newscasts launched in high definition, making them the first local newscasts in the market to be broadcast in HD.
 KNPL also simulcasts programming from KOLN/KGIN, including Pure Nebraska and 10/11 PrepZone.
-After merging studios with KNOP/KIIT in 2015, the 6:30 p.m. and 10:00 p.m. newscasts were dropped.
-Sometime in the second half of 2016, it returned to producing its own newscasts at 5:00 p.m. on the same set as KNOP/KNEP titled 10/11 North Platte Today At 5.
+After merging studios with KNOP/KIIT in 2015, the 6:30 and 10 p.m. newscasts were dropped.
+Sometime in the second half of 2016, it returned to producing its own newscasts at 5 p.m. on the same set as KNOP/KNEP titled 10/11 North Platte Today At 5.
 It simulcasts all of KOLN/KGIN's other newscasts, as well as all network and syndicated programming.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: